Choose the Right Journal to Publish

 Once you have listed one or more possible journals, the next step is to rank your choice in comparison to other journals within the same or similar disciplines.

-Journal metrics are a proxy measure used to evaluate the relative importance of a journal and identify major journals within a special field of study.
+Journal metrics are a proxy measure used to evaluate the relative importance of a journal and identify major journals within a subject area.

-The most commonly used metrics are: Journal Impact Factor (Clarivate Analytics), SJR and SNIP (Scopus), SCImago SJR (Scopus), Google Scholar Metrics.
+The most commonly used metrics are: Journal Impact Factor (Clarivate Analytics), CiteScore, SJR and SNIP (Scopus), Google Scholar Metrics.

-Journal Citation Reports (JCR) – the only official database that calculates the Impact factor for academic journals.
+Journal Citation Reports (JCR) is the only official database that calculates the Impact factor for academic journals.

 Title Suppressions in JCR: